Hilbert schemes with two Borel-fixed points: Introduction

+A more precise statement, including a description of the general member and the singularity type in each case, is given in \autoref{PROOF}.
+As an illustrative example, consider the partition when $\lambda = (2,1,1)$ in $\PP^3$, which is a special case of \textit{(vii)} with $s=0$.
+In this case the Hilbert scheme $\Hilb^{P_\lambda}(\PP^3)$ is Gorenstein with general member parameterizing a line union two isolated points.

+After the first version of this paper was posted, work of Staal \cite{STAAL_2} shows that the classification of Hilbert schemes with two Borel-fixed points extends to positive characteristics with a minor modification.
+In particular, \cite[Theorem 1.1]{STAAL_2} states that for $\text{char}(\kk) \ne 2$ the Hilbert scheme $\Hilb^{P_\lambda}(\PP^n)$ has two Borel-fixed points if and only if $\lambda$ is as in one of the cases in \autoref{THEOREM_A}.
+If $\text{char}(\kk) = 2$ then $\lambda$ can be any of the cases of \autoref{THEOREM_A} except for case \textit{(ii)}.
+Since our deformation computations are characteristic independent (see \autoref{DeformationSection} and \autoref{PROOF}), we obtain a description of the singularities in all characteristics.

-Note that the Hilbert polynomials in the previous Theorems are presented differently in Section \ref{DeformationSection}.
-In Section \ref{threeborelpoints} we give many examples of Hilbert schemes with three borel fixed points.
-We show that it can have three irreducible components and that the components can meet each other in different ways.
-Vakil \cite{v} has shown that any singularity appears on some Hilbert scheme in $\P^n$.
-However, those Hilbert schemes will generally have a large number of Borel fixed points.
+In the last section we collect various examples of Hilbert schemes with three Borel-fixed points that have appeared in the literature.
+In contrast with \autoref{THEOREM_A}, we show that these Hilbert schemes can have three irreducible components and that the components can meet each other in different ways.

-\begin{remark} Using the techniques in Section \ref{classifybobo} one can classify all Hilbert polynomials with small number of Borel fixed points (three or four).
-However, computing the universal deformation space at the singular borel fixed points is much more difficult.
-In the two borel case, the Hilbert function stratum and the Hilbert scheme stratum were analytically isomorphic around the expansive point.
-This is not true for all the Hilbert schemes with three Borel fixed points.
-Even if we bypass this issue, we have done some computations that suggest that the deformations are generally obstructed to very high orders.
-Some of this is discussed in Section \ref{threeborelpoints}. \end{remark}
+There are many directions one can explore using the techniques developed in this paper.
+For instance, our methods in \autoref{classifybobo} can be used to feasibly classify Hilbert schemes with a small number of Borel-fixed points.
+In these cases, experiments in \cite{M2} suggest that the Borel-fixed points have mild singularities.
+Another idea would be to study deformations of a restricted class of Borel-fixed ideals.
+For example, one can consider classes of Borel-fixed ideals whose generators have similar properties to the generators of the ideals studied in this paper.
+In fact, the authors in \cite{LELLA_ROGGERO, CMR} develop a theory of marked schemes and use it to provide local equations around Borel-fixed ideals.
+In \cite{BCR} this is effectively applied to show that $\Hilb^{16}(\PP^7)$ has at least three irreducible components, and that the graded Gorenstein $\kk$-algebras of Hilbert function $(1,7,7,1)$ are smoothable.